-Is important to note that the applied methodologies were effective to obtain optimal solutions obeying the topology constraints.
+Is important to note that the applied methodologies were effective to obtain an optimum which obeys the topology constraints.

 5.3 Input and Output Window Program

 A input data window and a output optimal results window was developed to facilitate the use of computational code, as shown in Fig. 7a) and 7b), respectively.